Erasmus

 • Erasmus+ participant report:

 To be completed online.
-Participants will directly receive a message generated by the European Commission platform in the form of an invitation with a link to access the form.
+Participants will receive a message generated by the European Commission platform in the form of an invitation with a link to the form.

 SENEGAL:

-• A Cheick Anta Diop University (UCAD) in Dakar:
+• At Cheick Anta Diop University (UCAD) in Dakar:

 2021 mic senegal